epixieme/dogmeetdog/README.md

 <p>Dog Meet Dog is a full stack application created with React, PostGresSQL, Node.js.</p>

-  <p>This application is currently in prototype and the figma files can be found here:</p>
+  <p>This application is currently in development and the figma files can be found here:</p>
 https://www.figma.com/file/pYXdTp9SYz2y0spCLOWRm6/dogmeetsdog?node-id=0%3A1&t=N0UoRX0n5TdpJ30n-0